wrightben/math/Statistics - General/monty-hall/Readme.md

 The other person, with two doors, always has at least one door without a prize, and removing it reduces his doors from two to one.
 However, when a door without a prize is removed, the perception of inferior equity is **incorrectly** equalized.

-Removing a door without a prize does not reduce the likelihood of 2/3 that the other person's remaining door has a prize behind it.
+Removing a door without a prize does not reduce the likelihood that the other person's remaining door has a prize behind it.
 So the perception of equity changes, but the likelihood created by the initial choice is unchanged.

 Then the second choice: pick either your door or the other person's door.